wernsey/uGI/README.md

     uu_set_attr_s(W, "label", "Button A");

-Depending on the widget, it may also need an _action callback_ function that contains a pointer to a function that should be called when the widget is clicked or changed or manipulated (depending on the widget):
+Depending on the widget, it may also need a callback function that contains a pointer to a function that should be called when the widget is clicked or changed or manipulated (depending on the widget):

-    uu_set_action(W, button_callback);
+    uu_set_attr_p(W, "click", button_callback);

 The `button_callback` function in this example must match the `ugi_widget_action` prototype, and will be called when the button is clicked.